Enjoy living a sustainable off-grid life in paradise, Hawaii, USA

 You should be prepared to help in the rain.
 BRING GOOD BOOTS AND A RAINCOAT.
 We are often blessed with daily mauka showers (light rain rolling out from the mountains), that usually clear up mid morning.
 March, November, and the surrounding months are considered the rainy season.

 This homestead is located in the jungle.
 Hawaii is blessed with NO snakes but there are geckos, rats, roaches, mosquitos and wild pigs out there.
-Geckos find their way in your space no matter what... but most people find them super cute.
+The accommodations are built to keep rats out, but geckos will likely find their way in your space.
 They are curious, but harmless.

 Nighttime is a symphony of natures sounds.
 Coqui frogs begin their mating call as the sun goes down.
 Some love it, and others will prefer to sleep in earplugs.